Fowlart/startup_informer/readme.md

 **Todo:**

-- Add working with bash to automate install application on a new Linux VM
+- A~~dd working with bash to automate install application on a new Linux VM~~

 - Add code to parse all Telegram user channels for looking up, messages by simple pattern(as for the starting point).
 Use multithreading/multiprocessing/asyncio to parse multiple channels simultaneously.